-Chris Spencer, CTO, GlobalReach Technology
+Chris Spencer, Group Chief Security Officer, GlobalReach Technology

-The UK telecoms regulator Ofcom has signalled that it will make the 39GHz spectrum band available as a way to provide consistent “track-to-train connectivity.”
+The UK telecoms regulator Ofcom has signaled that it will make the 39GHz spectrum band available as a way to provide consistent “track-to-train connectivity.”
 This follows news across the globe of the opening up of new spectrum which will support new Wi-Fi services and better user experiences across the board.

-This latest development sees Ofcom updated its advice to the government adding the new band as a possible option to support on-board, ultrafast broadband capable Wi-Fi access points or mobile (4G, 5G) small cells for commuters.
+This latest development sees Ofcom updated its advice to the government adding the new band as a possible option to support on-board, ultrafast broadband-capable Wi-Fi access points or mobile (4G, 5G) small cells for commuters.
 We now wait for a formal confirmation.

 This is welcome news and in line with a raft of other announcements from the industry, which support the goal of the Network Rail CEO, Andrew Haines, who on his appointment in 2018, pledged to improve “the services that the railways provide to customers and the wider economy.”